-The impact test exemption rules of UCS-66 are some of the most important and yet most misunderstood provisions of the ASME Code.
-Because of its importance in determining safe vessel operation, MDMT is one of just a few critical parameters stamped onto vessel nameplates.
+The rules of UCS-66 are some of the most important and yet most misunderstood provisions of the ASME Code.
+Because of its importance, minimum design metal temperature (MDMT) is one of just a few critical parameters stamped onto vessel nameplates.
 The rules of UCS-66 guard against vessel failure by brittle fracture, a low probability high consequence event.
-Although infrequent, brittle fracture failures are catastrophic in that they entail high risks and occur without warning.
-Carbon steel pressure vessels are generally most susceptible to brittle fracture during start up, shut down and hydro test.
-Given the consequences of this type of failure, it is important that all the relevant factors listed in UCS-66 be properly addressed.
-These include consideration of the coldest temperature expected, metallurgy, material thickness, post weld heat treatment, applied stress and weld pass size.
+Brittle fracture failures exhibit “break before leak” behavior and can be catastrophic in that they entail high risks and occur without warning.
+Carbon steel pressure vessels are most susceptible to brittle fracture during start up, shut down, hydro test (test water that is too cold) and rapid depressurization (auto-refrigeration).
+Given the consequences of this type of failure, all relevant factors listed in UCS-66 need to be properly addressed.
+These include consideration of the coldest temperature expected, metallurgy, material thickness, post weld heat treatment, impact testing, applied stress and weld pass size.